ssebastian0626/DSEM-assignment-4-/README.md

 ### Data preparation for the model

-- Regions + centroids (+EEZ but Austria does not have see, so we dont do that) - Done
+- Regions + centroids (+EEZ but Austria does not have see, so we dont do that) - Done Renewable Potentials
-- Land eligibility + renewable potentials (Since we need the landeligibility data for patential calculations)
+- Land eligibility (Since we need the landeligibility data for patential calculations) - Done
-- Weather (ERA5 + atlite + capacity factors)
+- Weather (ERA5 + atlite + capacity factors) - Irem working on it now
 - Existing power plants + load + population + technology costs

 ### Building the model